arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-10-30-monads-for-the-rest-of-us-6.md

 ![return+bind+run for maybe monad](static/img/monads-for-the-rest-of-us/nond-return-bind-run.png){: height="300px" }

 If you think about it, we should expect that `Return` and `Run` cannot be symmetric: the reason we transitioned to the elevated realm of monads in the beginning was to deal with *something else* within our functions.
-Monads enable us to defer these extra actions, but when we return to the realm of the ordinary functions and values, with `Run`, these postponed side effects must eventually occcur.
+Monads enable us to defer these extra actions, but when we return to the realm of the ordinary functions and values, with `Run`, these postponed effects must eventually occcur.
 And this reflects in either more than one value being produced, or something arbitrarily complex, including values of different types.

 The same must happen to the `run` function for `Maybe<A>`.
 It's hard to imagine it can return an instance of `A`: we don't even know if there is an `A` value!
 Indeed, we used `Maybe<A>` exactly for the possibily to represent the absence of a value: how can it possibly generate it from the thin air?